Winter Trekking in the Jugal Himal: Opportunities for Off-Season Tourism in Nepal

 corrected for commercial operations.

-nearest health post is in Tengbathang.
-Helicopter evacuation is theoretically
+• The nearest health post is in Tengbathang.
+Helicopter evacuation is theoretically possible but unreliable in winter weather.

-All commercial groups must carry a satellite phone and receive training in
+Recommendation: All commercial groups must carry a satellite phone and receive training in managing altitude sickness before setting out.

 7.